South Atlantic Conservation Blueprint

 The South Atlantic Conservation Blueprint is a living spatial plan to conserve natural and cultural resources for future generations.
 It identifies opportunities for shared conservation action in the face of future changes like sea-level rise and urban growth.

-The Blueprint is helping at least 225 people from over 90 organizations bring in new funding and inform their conservation decisions.
+The Blueprint is helping more than 200 people from over 90 organizations bring in new funding and inform their conservation decisions.
 The Blueprint has been used to inform public lands planning, strengthen land protection proposals, identify shared longleaf restoration priorities, refine natural habitat cores in local comprehensive plans, and much more.

 Audience